RDP1974/Delphi64RTL/Readme.md

 The library is well tested, runs on Intel and AMD x64 Windows, if you found any trouble please notify me.<br>
 thanks to https://fastcode.sourceforge.net, https://github.com/synopse/mORMot, https://www.tmssoftware.com, and many others<br>

-Contact me roberto dot dellapasqua at live.com
+Contact me: roberto dot dellapasqua at live.com

 The library is linked to visual c++ ucrt, so you need to install visual c++ runtime latest redistributable